 Aloo Palak is one of those dishes that every family across India has a different variation on.
 I’ve kept my recipe very simple – exactly how we usually eat at home – but with the addition of some coconut block.
 The mellow coconut gently embraces the dish, creating a creamy coating for the potatoes and melting into the spinach.
 The potatoes are soft and buttery, while fresh spinach is sautéed just enough to retain freshness and wrap around the potatoes perfectly.

-I have such vivid members of cooking this dish for Nikhilesh when he visited my hometown for the first time.
+I have such vivid members of cooking this dish to take to the beach with me when I visited my hometown.
 I made it quickly, packed it up in a container, and we hopped on a bus across the river.
 After a drive along the hedgerow lined twisting roads, and along the clifftops filled we wildflowers, we picnicked on the high fields overlooking the bay.
 The scent of the coconut waltzed with the sea breeze, conjuring up memories of Konkan …

 Food doesn’t just nourish the body, it nourishes the soul.